 Firstly, having a good travel insurance policy in place is one of the best ways you can stay safe when you’re in Cabo.
 Your trip could be delayed, your flights could get cancelled, who knows.
 And most pertinently, although hopefully not, you could find yourself injured and in need of medical assistance.

-If you do injure yourself or fall ill, whatever you do don’t avoid visiting a doctor or a pharmacist.
+If you do injure yourself or fall ill, you don’t avoid visiting a doctor or a pharmacist.
 They’re going to be just as good as any back home, and probably more affordable too (especially if you’re coming from the United States).
 The last thing you want is for things to get worse and to have to end your trip prematurely.

 9. Watch out for “the gauntlet”